Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

-### Your company has an Azure subscription that contains the following unused resources: ✑ 20 user accounts in Azure Active Directory (Azure AD) ✑ Five groups in Azure AD ✑ 10 public IP addresses ✑ 10 network interfaces You need to reduce the Azure costs for the company.
+### Your company has an Azure subscription that contains the following unused resources: 20 user accounts in Azure Active Directory (Azure AD).
+Five groups in Azure AD.
+10 public IP addresses.
+10 network interfaces.
+You need to reduce the Azure costs for the company.
 Which unused resources should you remove?

 - [ ] The network interfaces.
 - [x] The public IP addresses.